Saltatory Conduction Vs Continuous Conduction

 Q1: Can an axon switch between continuous and saltatory conduction?

 A1: No, an axon's mode of conduction is determined by the presence or absence of a myelin sheath.
-An axon either conducts continuously (if unmyelinated) or saltatorily (if myelinated).
+Day to day, an axon either conducts continuously (if unmyelinated) or saltatorily (if myelinated).
 The type of conduction is a structural property of the axon.

 Q2: What factors influence the speed of saltatory conduction?